matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

   ["pills" are converted to display names](https://github.com/matrix-org/matrix-spec/issues/714), this can result in missed messages. [^3]

-There is also some other related bugs:
+There are also some other related bugs:

 * Matrix users will append emoji or other unique text in their display names to avoid unintentional pings.